clinta74/JavaScript-Leason/Rob/apps/apps.md

 - Show only one person at a time
 - Track the index of the person you want to show using React setState.
 - Add buttons next and prev to navigate to from one person to the next using the button element and the onclick event.
+- Disable the buttons based upon if there is a next or previous.